Association of Certified Anti-Money Laundering Specialists: Training

 ACAMS provides training and assists other educational organizations in anti-money laundering courses.
 Its Certified Anti-Money Laundering Specialist (CAMS) program is internationally recognized.
 The CAMS program takes one day of education and half a day of examination, so participants must already have a strong basis in AML-related issues.

-The ACAMS qualifications are said to be less exacting than the graduate diplomas offered by the ICA in the UK.
+The ACAMS qualifications are said to be less exacting than the graduate diplomas offered by the International Compliance Association in the United Kingdom.

 In October 2004, ACAMS sent representatives to Dubai to start training Middle Eastern students to detect and prevent money laundering and terrorist financing.

 In July 2006, ACAMS arranged for a CAMS preparation seminar and examination on Grand Cayman.

 In January 2007, ACAMS gave Gregory A. Simms, former senior investigator at the Jamaican Financial Services Commission, the CAMS designation.

 In May 2008, ACAMS arranged CAMS testing in Beirut, attended five staff members of the Lebanese Special Investigation Commission.

 In July 2008, ACAMS and Case Western Reserve University School of Law offered a five-day course for compliance officers and others interested in the AML field.

 In May 2009, ACAMS signed an agreement with Fudan University in Shanghai to jointly provide anti-money laundering training throughout mainland China.